 Suzanne does something similiar, but used small erasers like THESE from Amazon.

 (2) USE TO HOLD A SEWING KIT:

 Since Easter eggs come in different sizes, choose a larger one and fill with thread, safety pins, sewing needles (safely inserted in a piece of felt or cardboard case) measuring tape and buttons.
 These are great to tuck in a suitcase or also include in a shoebox gift or shelter present.
 I found THESE are good quality measuring tapes you can include.

 I helped my friend Kathy make these at her church craft day.
-She picked up bags of Plastic Easter Eggs that had these goofy faces – they were perfect!
+She found these Plastic Easter Eggs that had goofy faces – they were perfect to use!

 We filled the eggs with something that will make noise when shaken (rice or beans for home use, pony beads for Operation Christmas Child shoeboxes).
 We then sealed them closed using hot glue.
 I put a glob of hot glue on the inside of 2 quality plastic spoons and stuck them on each side of the egg.
 With washi or duct tape I secured the handles.
 Then another glob of hot glue on the top of the head and dunked into a bowl filled with cut up Easter grass (for the silly hair).
 You could also use shredded paper as well.
 Voila – crazy Maracas!

 You could skip the step of adding the spoons and just have Egg SHAKERS.
 That would be great fun as well!